Authorities: Armed man shot by Secret Service near White House while Trump out of town

 The man was hospitalized.
 The Secret Service said his condition was “unknown.”

 The Metropolitan Police Department will investigate because the shooting involved law enforcement officers.
-A message left Sunday for the police department wasn’t immediately returned.
+The police department declined to provide more details.